 About Nate

 Nate Forest is a licensed psilocybin facilitator under Oregon Measure 109 and a TBI survivor.
-His path to this work wasn't theoretical — it came from fifteen years of trying to find his way back.
+His path to this work is grounded in resilience, introspection, and the long process of finding his way through difficult seasons.

 His Story